-The square cylinder with the flexible splitter plate has been considered to develop a concept for piezoelectric energy harvesters [12], where the strain energy from plate deformations is harvested by piezoelectric patches on the polymeric splitter plate.
+The square cylinder with the flexible splitter plate has been considered to develop a concept for piezoelectric energy harvesters,12 where the strain energy from plate deformations is harvested by piezoelectric patches on the polymeric splitter plate.
 Previous harvesters of this type were installed with rigid splitter plates, which vibrate at relatively higher frequencies.
 In contrast, the flexible plate of the concept has deformations at low frequencies.
-Through water-tunnels tests (for Re between 9200 and 14300) and numerical simulations with a partitioned method coupling the ANSYS modules of Fluent and Mechanical (for Re between 4974 and 9648), Binyet et al. [12] showed that the power conversion is dependent on the inflow speed and the geometric parameters such as the square width, and the plate length and thickness.
-The Reynolds-averaged Navier-Stokes (RANS) equations with the realizable k- $\epsilon$ model were used for the flow simulations.
-In another work of water-tunnel tests by Binyet et al. [13], this configuration at Re from 1500 to 19700 was studied to understand how the geometric parameters of the splitter plate affects the flow characteristics and, consequently, the havested mechanical energy.
+Through water-tunnels tests (at Re between 9200 and 14300) and numerical simulations with a partitioned method coupling the ANSYS modules of Fluent and Mechanical (at Re between 4974 and 9648), Binyet et al.12 showed that the power conversion is dependent on the inflow speed and the geometric parameters such as the square width, and the plate length and thickness.
+The Reynolds-averaged Navier-Stokes (RANS) equations with the realizable k- ε model were used for the flow simulations.
+In another work of water-tunnel tests by Binyet et al.,13 this configuration at Re from 1500 to 19700 was studied to understand how the geometric parameters of the splitter plate affect the flow characteristics and, consequently, the harvested mechanical energy.

-Instead of a single set of a flexible plate attached on a square cylinder (i.e., the benchmark case reviewed above), Furquan and Mittal [14] analyzed two sets positioned side by side at Re = 100 using a partitioned FEM approach.
-Compared to the single set, this two-set case exhibits out-phase vibrations at the initial stage before inphase vibrations are developed.
+Instead of a single set of a flexible plate attached on a square cylinder (i.e., the benchmark case reviewed above), Furquan and Mittal14 analyzed two sets positioned side by side at Re = 100 using a partitioned FEM approach.
+Compared to the single set, this two-set case exhibits out-phase vibrations at the initial stage before in-phase vibrations are developed.
 The lock-in was found by adjusting the plate structure stiffness but retaining the density ratio of the solid to the fluid and the Poisson ratio.
-Besides, increasing the distance between the two sets results in a reduced vibration amplitude.
-Sarioglu [15] carried out an experimental study for a square cylinder at various incidence angles from $0^{\circ}$ to $45^{\circ}$ at $Re = 3 \times 10^{4}$ , where a rigid and stationary splitter plate with the same length as the square width is positioned behind the cylinder to passively control vortex formation in the wake.
+In addition, increasing the distance between the two sets results in a reduced vibration amplitude.
+Sarioglu15 carried out an experimental study for a square cylinder at various incidence angles from 0° to 45° at $Re = 3 \times 10^4$, where a rigid and stationary splitter plate with the same length as the square width was positioned behind the cylinder to passively control vortex formation in the wake.
 It was found that the splitter plate is effective in reducing the drag at all incidence angles.
-A reduction of 20% is achieved at the zero incidence angle, and the minimum and maximum reductions are near $13^{\circ}$ and $20^{\circ}$ , respectively.
+A reduction in 20% is achieved at the zero incidence angle, and the minimum and maximum reductions are near 13° and 20°, respectively.

-Aside from the deformable splitter plate, the details of the rigid splitter plate controlling the vortex shedding from the square cylinder within a plane duct at low Re between 110 and 200 were explored numerically by Turki [16].
-It was found that the length and location of the splitter plate is critical to affecting the vortex shedding and characteristic Strouhal number, as well as drag and lift coefficients.
-After that, Ali et al. [17] systematically analyzed the effects of the length of the rigid splitter plate varying between 0.5 and 6 times of the square cylinder width at Re = 150 by means of direct numerical simulation (DNS).
+Aside from the deformable splitter plate, the details of the rigid splitter plate controlling the vortex shedding from the square cylinder within a plane duct at low Re between 110 and 200 were explored numerically by Turki.16 It was found that the length and location of the splitter plate are critical to affecting the vortex shedding and characteristic Strouhal number, as well as drag and lift coefficients.
+After that, Ali et al.17 systematically analyzed the effects of attached with of the rigid splitter plate varying between 0.5 and 6 times of the square cylinder width at Re = 150 by means of direct numerical simulation (DNS).